DanielCM2001/DanielCM2001/README.md

 ## 🎓 I'm a Junior Developer

-- 🌱 I’m currently learning blockchain technology
+- 💻 Working in Web 3 as a Web Developer
+- 🌱 Enthusiastic learner of Blockchain Technology
-- 👯 I’m looking to collaborate with anyone on any project
+- 👯 Looking to collaborate and contribute to the space as much as I can
 - 💬 Ask me about anything

 ## ✉️ Find me on: